 Call Now 866.523.4167

 Tanker truck accidents can be catastrophic.
 The particular dangers of tanker trucks are that these vehicles are often carrying flammable and hazardous materials.
 Oil, gas, and other chemicals could catch fire and cause serious injuries.
-If you were hurt in a tanker truck crash, call Begum Law Group Injury Lawyers right away.
+If you were hurt in a tanker truck crash in Texas, call The Law Giant, Personal Injury & Accident Lawyers right away.

 Our tanker truck accident attorneys handle injury and wrongful death claims involving: